WSU-4110/TrophyTracker/installation.md

 ## How do I deploy this?

 Follow our deployment guides for [Vercel](https://create.t3.gg/en/deployment/vercel), [Netlify](https://create.t3.gg/en/deployment/netlify) and [Docker](https://create.t3.gg/en/deployment/docker) for more information.

+In our case, we deployed directly to Vercel.